|

 Tracks 1, 2, 3 & 8 for the "Brass Section", again being

-mixed, there was no going back.
-Leaving Tracks 1, 2, 3 & 8 for other
+tracks were mixed, there was no going back.
+Leaving Tracks 1, 2, 3 & 8

-"Parts" of the arrangements.
-I was to learn a lot from this session,
+for other "Parts" of the arrangements.
+I was to learn a lot from

-and without Phil' Brooke's professional advise and guidance, it would not
+this session, and without Phil' Brooke's professional advice and guidance,

 |